kassimariemc/accessible-website-Horiseon/README.md

 # Accessible Website for Horiseon

 ## Description
 This source code provides an outline for accessible websites.
-This code optimized for screen readers and search engines.
+This code is optimized for screen readers and search engines.

 ## Included Criteria
 * semantic HTML elements